 - Proof that the property tax is paid to date and a pre-agreement with the seller

-Extra costs when buying a house in Spain
+Extra costs when buying property in Spain

 Transaction costs can add up to 10-15% of the property value and this needs to be factored into your budget.